yhkq1/ip-grabber-template/README.md

-# ip-grabber-template
+# IP Grabber Template
-Ip Grabber template
+A simple IP Grabber using JavaScript (+HTML).